 The basis of cross-stitching is in its name: stitching cross shapes.
-Yes, it’s that simple!
-In this Cross-Stitch 101 lesson, we will learn how to do a very simple and basic stitch.
+Yes, it’s that simple.
+In this lesson, we’ll learn how to do a very simple basic stitch.

-After having all the supplies you need at hand and preparing your fabric, you will need to prepare your floss.
-If you’re using a 6-strand type of thread, you have to separate it into threads of two strands.
+After putting together all the supplies you need and preparing your fabric, you’ll need to prepare your floss (thread).
+If you’re using a 6-strand thread, you usually have to separate it into threads of two strands.
 Cut about 10 inches of your thread and gently separate the strands.

 Now, take your fabric and look closely.
 Do you see all the small squares?
 Each of these squares will be covered by a cross shaped stitch.
 Your needle will go through the holes making up the corners of these squares.